 - You need at least 2 hours to see the fort.
 If you have time, spend half the day here to observe the nuances of all the work that I shared above.

 - Prachina Museum is located within the fort premises but outside the main fort.
 It is a small museum and would need 15-30 mins depending on your interest.

 - Guides are available near the ticket counter.

-- Free Audio Guides in few languages are available.
+- Free Audio Guides in a few languages are available.

-Recommend you read following travel blog on Forts of Rajasthan.
+Recommend you read the following travel blog on Forts of Rajasthan.